RESEARCH RECAP

 From business problem,

-Allow users to run backtests directly from curated screener results.
+Users can run backtests directly from curated screener results.
 This eliminates setup friction while simultaneously building confidence in the Screener by showing its actual historical returns.

 I collaborated with the back-end engineer and financial analyst to discuss the functionalities while taking technical feasibility into consideration.